About

 collages , etc.

-When I started posting my collages to bandcamp, I had no idea they would take over my creative life.
-But they have, for a while anyway.
-If you're interested in owning one of these one-of-a-kind pieces, you'll find a few available on my bandcamp Merch page.
+If you're interested in owning one of my collages, you'll find a few available on my bandcamp merch page.
+(I haven't put this one up, so let me know if you're interested.)
 I'm going to try to post one occasionally as long as there continues to be interest.
-That's the plan, anyway.
 There are also some copies of my novel, The Original 1982, for sale and a few CDs.
 (Another Year).
 Thank you for supporting my work.
 It is most appreciated.
 See below for link to bandcamp.

 Music